BBC controversies: November 2012: Lord McAlpine falsely implicated in child abuse scandal

 In the aftermath of the Jimmy Savile scandal, Newsnight investigated the North Wales child abuse scandal.
-On 2 November 2012, a former resident of the Bryn Estyn children's home was reported on Newsnight claiming that a prominent, but unnamed, former Conservative politician had sexually abused him during the 1970s.
-The rumour was spread by users of Twitter and other social media which identified the politician.
+On 2 November 2012, a former resident of the Bryn Estyn children's home was reported on Newsnight, claiming that a prominent but unnamed former Conservative politician had sexually abused him during the 1970s.
+The rumour spread on Twitter and other social media, where users identified the politician.
 After The Guardian reported a possible case of mistaken identity, Lord McAlpine issued a strong denial that he was in any way involved, asserting that the allegations were wholly false and seriously defamatory.
 The accuser unreservedly apologised, admitting that, as soon as he saw a photograph of the individual, he realised he had been mistaken.
 The BBC also apologised.

 McAlpine began legal proceedings against the broadcasters who had made allegations, eventually settling for £185,000 from the BBC and £125,000 from ITV.
-In a subsequent libel case, Sally Bercow, wife of John Bercow, Speaker of the House of Commons, was prosecuted for libel regarding her Twitter posting which named McAlpine.
+In a subsequent libel case, Sally Bercow, wife of John Bercow, Speaker of the House of Commons, was prosecuted for libel over a Twitter post naming McAlpine.
 Following a High Court verdict in favour of the plaintiff, where Bercow's comment was found to have been defamatory, she paid undisclosed damages to McAlpine.

-The decision to broadcast the Newsnight report without contacting its subject led to further criticism of the BBC, and the resignation of its Director-General, George Entwistle on 10 November.
-It was later announced that Entwistle's severance package was in excess of £1.3 million.
+The decision to broadcast the Newsnight report without contacting its subject led to further criticism of the BBC, and the resignation of its Director-General, George Entwistle, on 10 November.
+It was later announced that Entwistle's severance package exceeded £1.3 million.
 Harriet Harman, Labour's Shadow Secretary of State for Culture, Media and Sport, declared that Entwistle had been rewarded for 'failure'.

 July 2013: Executive payoffs

-The large severance payments given to departing BBC executives came to widespread media attention in 2013 when the National Audit Office conducted an investigation into BBC senior management pay.
-The practice had been going on for a number of years.
-Senior executives whose payments were criticised included: chief operating officer Caroline Thomson, who received a total of £680,400 on her departure in 2011; Deputy Director-General Mark Byford who also left the BBC in 2011, taking £949,000; CEO of BBC Worldwide John Smith who was paid a total of £1,031,000 in 2011 (he later returned £205,000); George Entwistle who left the Director-General job after only 54 days following the Savile crisis, and received a payment of £511,500; and Roly Keating, the head of BBC Archives, who received a £375,000 severance payment in 2012 (which he later repaid in full).
+The large severance payments to departing BBC executives came to widespread media attention in 2013, when the National Audit Office conducted an investigation into BBC senior management pay.
+The practice had continued for several years.
+Senior executives whose payments were criticised included: chief operating officer Caroline Thomson, who received a total of £680,400 on her departure in 2011; Deputy Director-General Mark Byford, who also left the BBC in 2011, taking £949,000; CEO of BBC Worldwide John Smith, who was paid a total of £1,031,000 in 2011 (he later returned £205,000); George Entwistle, who left the Director-General job after only 54 days following the Savile crisis, and received a payment of £511,500; and Roly Keating, the head of BBC Archives, who received a £375,000 severance payment in 2012 (which he later repaid in full).

 Margaret Hodge, chair of the Public Accounts Committee, criticised the practice, calling it an "outrageous waste of licence fee payers' money."
 Following his appointment as Director General, Lord Hall introduced a £150,000 cap on severance payments.
-Mark Thompson stated to the PAC that the payments had been fully approved by the BBC Trust.
+Mark Thompson told the PAC that the BBC Trust had fully approved the payments.